sakurai-youhei/python-shukujitsu/README.md

 $ shukujitsu --help  # or python3 -m shukujitsu --help
 usage: shukujitsu [-h] [-i] [-n] [DATE ...]

-Utility to match Japanese holidays from year 1955 to 2021
+Utility to match Japanese holidays from the year 1955 to 2021

 positional arguments:
   DATE                date to be matched